F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Mere attachment of additional components to an already recognizable faucet is not "transformation".
 The faucet was already a faucet before the components were attached.

 The company is not, therefore, an .
-However, it does design some of its faucets and, with respect to these faucets it is a .
+However, it does design some of its faucets and, for these faucets, it is a .
 Otherwise, it is a , selling faucets designed and manufactured by its suppliers.

 For more information on the various faucet company business models, see Faucet Basics, Part 7: Faucet Companies, Some Good, Some Not.

-The 196.2000 two-handle widespread lavatory faucet from Serie 196, shown here in brushed nickel, was designed by Isenberg.
+The 196.2000 two-handle widespread lavatory faucet from Serie 196, shown here in brushed nickel, was designed by Flusso.

-Most of the faucets sold by Isenberg are stock faucets taken from its supplier's .
+Most of the faucets sold by Flusso are stock faucets taken from its supplier's .
 The designs are owned by the supplier.

-However, Isenberg has designed in-house or through contracted designers a dozen or so of its faucets – a list that keeps growing year by year.
+However, Flusso has designed in-house or through contract designers a dozen or so of its faucets – a list that keeps growing year by year.

-These faucet designs are owned by Isenberg.
+These faucet designs are owned by Flusso.
 Some are patented.
 Among these are

 The IF.2300 Infinity wall-mounted faucet, designed by Anmol Sarin, has been widely recognized for its innovative design.